RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Hourly Employees
 ### Compensation
-Closres disproportionally harm hourly employees, due to lost hours.
+Closures disproportionally harm hourly employees, due to lost hours.
 Hourly employees do not accrue vacation but receive 20% more compensation per hour as a direct payment of that accrual.
 This reflects all company closure dates and vacation time awarded as salary to salaried employees.

 ### Availability
 Hourly employees may set their availability as needed.
 Changes to availability should made with 2 weeks notice, where possible, but can be modified at any time with management.